nasa/cumulus/packages/api/ecs/async-operation/README.md

 docker push <AWS_ACCOUNT_ID>.dkr.ecr.us-east-1.amazonaws.com/async_operations:<build-number>
 ```

-## Updating Cumulus deployment configuration
+## Updating the Cumulus deployment configuration

+This step should also be done as part of the release process.
 Once you have built a new image, you should configure the Cumulus Terraform module to use that new image by updating the `async_operation_image` variable in the
 [`variables.tf` file for the `cumulus` module](../../../../tf-modules/cumulus/variables.tf)
 to match the new `<build-number>`.